ryan-limjy/breast_cancer_models/README.md

 - Calculate **AUC** (Area Under the Curve) for different subgroups using logistic regression.
 - Assess **calibration** using the `predtools` package, comparing observed versus predicted risk in other groups relative to a reference group (European women aged ≥50).
-- Provide additional insight into how model performance changes with age through interaction terms.

 ## File Overview